JohnMealy23/the-quarentine-game/README.md

 ### Install the Builder
 For the code to run, it needs to be built into a "bundle".

-This means the code we write needs to be turned converted (transpiled) into JavaScript a browser can understand, and brought into a single file (the bundle) from the disparate files we create.
+This means the code we write needs to be converted (transpiled) into JavaScript a browser can understand, and brought into a single file (the bundle) from the disparate files we create.

 We'll use Parcel as our bundler.
 It's an open-source NPM pacakge that will build our code, as well as run the local server where we can see our code functioning.